 May Not Resign – A Member may resign from the Corporation when the Member is subject to disciplinary investigation or action of the Corporation, but the disciplinary investigation or action will continue and be completed.

-Arrears – A Member will be expelled from the Corporation for failing to pay membership dues or monies owed to the Corporation by the deadline dates prescribed by the Corporation.
+Arrears – A Member will be expelled from the Corporation for failing to pay membership fees or monies owed to the Corporation by the deadline dates prescribed by the Corporation.

-Discipline – In addition to expulsion for failure to pay membership dues, a Member may be disciplined in accordance with the Corporation’s policies and procedures relating to the discipline of Members.
+Policy Compliance – As a condition for membership, a Member must comply with the Corporation’s policies and procedures, as may be modified or updated at the discretion of the Board (or designate).
+Failure to comply with the Corporation’s policies and procedures may results in discipline, or suspension or termination of membership.

-Dispute Resolution – The Corporation will adopt and adhere to the OSA’s Dispute Resolution Policy.

-Dues Payable – Any dues, subscriptions, or other monies owed to the Corporation by suspended or expelled Members will remain due.
+Fees Payable – Any fees, subscriptions, or other monies owed to the Corporation by suspended or expelled Members will remain due.

 Good Standing